venkat749/FORUM/README.md

 # FORUM
-This is the sample forum application which is made us node js and react js.
+This is the sample forum application which is made using node js and react js.